Uber's IPO underwriters recommend buying, estimate deep losses

 The underwriters of Uber Technologies' initial public offering on Tuesday overwhelmingly recommended the company's shares, even as they estimated deeper losses than previously expected for the ride-hailing service this year.

-SAN FRANCISCO: The underwriters of Uber Technologies' initial public offering on Tuesday overwhelmingly recommended the company's shares, even as they estimated deeper losses than previously expected for the ride-hailing service this year.
+SAN FRANCISCO: Underwriters of Uber Technologies' initial public offering on Tuesday overwhelmingly recommended the company's shares, even as they estimated deeper losses than previously expected for the ride-hailing service this year.

 "Uber is a transformational company that should benefit from secular shifts to the sharing economy (Rides), time saving services (Eats), and more efficient marketplace evolution (Freight)," Bank of America analyst Justin Post wrote in his report, setting a US$53 price target.

-Uber's stock was up 2.4per cent at US$42.22.
-Still, shares have dropped 6per cent from the price set in the May 9 IPO amid investor worries over whether the company is able to make money.
+Uber's stock was up 2.4per cent at US$42.22 in afternoon trading, but the shares have dropped 6per cent from the price set in the May 9 IPO amid investor worries over whether the company is able to make money.

 About US$5 billion of Uber’s stock market value has evaporated since the hotly anticipated IPO, making that event a major disappointment for the company, its shareholders and underwriters.